awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

-# Migrate existing VPCs from IPv4 to IPv6<a name="vpc-migrate-ipv6"></a>
+# Migrate your VPC from IPv4 to IPv6<a name="vpc-migrate-ipv6"></a>

 If you have an existing VPC that supports IPv4 only, and resources in your subnet that are configured to use IPv4 only, you can enable IPv6 support for your VPC and resources\.
 Your VPC can operate in dual\-stack mode — your resources can communicate over IPv4, or IPv6, or both\.
 IPv4 and IPv6 communication are independent of each other\.

 You cannot disable IPv4 support for your VPC and subnets; this is the default IP addressing system for Amazon VPC and Amazon EC2\.

 **Note**
 There is no migration path currently from IPv4\-only subnets to IPv6\-only subnets\.
-For information about creating IPv6\-only subnets, see [Create a subnet in your VPC](working-with-subnets.md#create-subnets)\.
+For information about creating IPv6\-only subnets, see [Create a subnet](create-subnets.md)\.
 This section assumes that you have an existing VPC with public and private subnets\.
-For information about setting up a new VPC for use with IPv6, see [IPv6 configuration](VPC_Scenario1.md#vpc-scenario-1-overview-ipv6)\.
+For information about setting up a new VPC for use with IPv6, see [Create a VPC](create-vpc.md)\.

 The following table provides an overview of the steps to enable your VPC and subnets to use IPv6\.